 The Company, a limited company incorporated and domiciled in the UK, transacts life assurance and long-term savings business.
-The Company has a non-profit fund and one with-profits fund and writes primarily pensions, annuities, bonds and protection business.
+The Company has both non-profit and with-profits funds and writes primarily pensions, annuities, bonds and protection business.
 The Company predominantly carries out its business in the UK.